Koenkk/zigbee2mqtt.io/docs/devices/TS0002_switch_module.md

 It's not possible to read (`/get`) or write (`/set`) this value.
 The minimal value is `0` and the maximum value is `255`.
 The unit of this value is `lqi`.

-## Binding

-No sensible [binding](../guide/usage/binding.md) functionallity available.

-Only the genOta and genTime clusters can be bound.

-## OTA

-No over the air firmware update support.